 Did you know that 80% of all ingredients in US beauty products have never been tested for safety?
-Read on for tips on how to determine whether or not a product is safe, and open your eyes to the world of non-toxic beauty.
+Read on for tips on how to determine whether or not an item is safe, and open your eyes to the world of natural beauty products.

 That’s just the tip of the iceberg.

 I also discovered that 60% or so of the ingredients used topically (so externally, on your skin and nails) is absorbed into the bloodstream through the skin.
-That gives me the heebie jeebies!
+That gives me food for thought!